 It gets worse, though.
 The average cost that consumers are willing to pay is a paltry $1.40 per delivery.
 These data points are why this is such a big topic and has the attention of fulfillment centers, shipping companies, and those in supply chains.

 The world is changing very rapidly.
-And so is last-mile logistics.
+And so is the last mile delivery model and its functions.
 Knowing and studying the trends will allow you to keep the advantage in your industry and make the adjustments to be a leader in your field.

 Below are some of the critical trending topics: